 How Much Is Your Time Worth?

+Have you figured it out?
 If not, you should.
 To figure the minimum, figure out how much money you're making per year and divide it by 2,000, which is about how many hours the average person works per year.
 To figure the maximum, consider how much you make for your most productive time—closing a deal, a speaking engagement, billable client time, etc. Somewhere in between, there is the real value of your time.

+Remember—most resources are potentially unlimited.
 There's no limit to how much money you can make (someone can pass up Bill Gates, right?).
-There's no limit (other than self-imposed) as to how many customers you can have, or employees, or locations, or products or anything else.
+There's no limit (other than self-imposed) as to how many customers you can have, or employees or locations or products or anything else.

-But there are only 24 hours a day, 7 days a week, 52 weeks a year, and you have to spend some of that time sleeping, eating, playing, relaxing and growing with yourself, your friends and your family.
-Time is an entrepreneur's most precious resource, because it is the only one that is truly scarce.
+But there are only 24 hours a day, 7 days a week, 52 weeks a year, and you have to spend some of that time sleeping, eating, playing, relaxing and growing with yourself, your friends, and your family.
+Time is an entrepreneur's most precious resource because it is the only one that is truly scarce.
 Be stingy with it.